aliaformo/landing-page/Readme.md

 # 📝 This is a task for I4GxZuri

+## 📜 Task Title:
+- Responsiveness and Media Queries

-## ✍ Instructions
+### ✍ Instructions:
-Build a responsive landing page using the design.
+- Build a responsive landing page using the design.
 Add a basic animation/transition to your implementation.

-## 🔧 Tools
+### 🔧 Tools
-Html 4
+- Html 5

-CSS 3
+- CSS 3

-Visual Studio Code Editor
+- Visual Studio Code Editor

-Git
+- Git

-GitHub repository
+- GitHub repository

-Github pages
+- Github pages

-### Thank you I4GxZuri team and mentors
+#### ⭐ Thanks I4GxZuri Team and Mentors 🏅